About Us

 Dennis Lonergan

-Dennis has been a political, policy and nonprofit writer and creative for more than 30 years, working in Congress, the Senate Judiciary Committee, election campaigns and leading non-profits through Eidolon Communications, the 12-person agency founded with his husband and partner, John Graves.
+Dennis Lonergan (Trustee) has been a political, policy and nonprofit writer and creative for more than 30 years, working in Congress, the Senate Judiciary Committee, election campaigns and leading non-profits through Eidolon Communications, the 12-person agency founded with his husband and partner, John Graves.
 The firm was based in New York City until COVID-19, which led Dennis and John to move full-time to their house on Municipal Road in Erwinna.
 (They learned during their closing that a strip of their property was given as an easement to Tinicum Conservancy, which was an unexpected but welcome surprise!)
 The move has only deepened their love and appreciation for Tinicum, Bucks County and the Delaware Valley as an ideal place to live, work and contribute to a very rare quality of life.
 He was born in Baltimore, grew up in the Boston suburbs, attended Syracuse University and began his professional life in Washington, DC before relocating to New York.
 He loves hiking, music, theater, reading, writing, film, cooking, baking, traveling, politics, dogs and making his very own cold-brew ice coffee.

 Administrative Staff